Bob Paris: Personal life

-In the July 1989 issue of Ironman, Paris came out in the media as a gay man.
-He was the world's first male professional athlete, in any sport, to come out in the media while still an active competitor in his sport.

-The same year, Paris appeared on The Oprah Winfrey Show discussing marriage and being gay.
-Oprah asked Paris, "Bob, why not just stay in the closet?"
-Paris explained how "you fall in love" and that it doesn't feel right to hide it.
-Paris and his former boyfriend, Rod Jackson, became symbols for gay marriage and advocated gay rights.
-Paris's career ended up suffering because he came out as gay; he claims his life was even threatened through mail and by phone.
-Paris lost about 80% of his bookings and endorsements for bodybuilding.

-After seven years of being together, Paris and Jackson split up.
-Paris admits that he kept trying to keep his relationship going even when he knew better; Paris felt that he would be giving gays a bad image if he and Jackson broke up.
+Paris and Jackson were seen as a model relationship in the gay community, yet they split up after seven years due to undisclosed difficulties.
+Paris and Jackson's relationship was constantly in the limelight, hence making the breakup very public.
+Paris said that he kept trying to keep his relationship going even when he knew better; Paris felt that he would be giving gays a bad image if he and Jackson broke up.

-In 2012, Paris explained on his website that he never wanted to be a "lifestyle bodybuilder."
-Paris enjoyed the discipline and focus bodybuilding engendered; he also simply just excelled at the sport.
+In 2012, Paris wrote on his website that he never wanted to be a "lifestyle bodybuilder."
+He said he enjoyed the discipline and focus bodybuilding engendered; he also simply just excelled at the sport.
 To Paris, bodybuilding allowed him to be artistic and a jock all at once, and the sport allowed him to exert his physical presence to the world in a way that demonstrated that he was a man.

-Today Paris is still active in fitness but not as serious as he once was.
-Paris believes exercise is part of having a more fulfilling life.
-Paris saw himself more as a writer over anything else.
-However, Paris believes bodybuilding saved his life and structured him to be the man he is today.
+As of 2015, Paris was still active in fitness, but not as intensely as he once was, and saw himself more as a writer over anything else.

-Today, Paris no longer body-builds, although he lives a more basic natural and spiritual lifestyle and often describes this through his writings on Instagram and other social medial outlets.
-Paris lives with his spouse, Brian LeFurgey, on an island near Vancouver, British Columbia.
-Paris holds dual American and Canadian citizenship.
-Together since 1996, Bob and Brian were legally married in British Columbia after the province equalized the marriage laws in 2003.
+Paris lives with his husband, Brian LeFurgey, on an island near Vancouver, British Columbia.
+He holds dual American and Canadian citizenship.
+Together since 1996, Paris and LeFurgey were married in British Columbia after the province equalized the marriage laws in 2003.